jayzammit2/dcos-antsle/README.md

 # Install Instruction

-# NOTE: It is very important that each step be done in the order listed
+# It is important that each step be done in the order listed

+Note: My plan is to document this much more completely when I can set aside some time.

 ./step1.sh